 - Creates safer ingress and egress along a key wildfire evacuation route

-- Builds on recently completed Page Mill Road fuel reduction projects for increased community wildfire safety
+- Builds on other recently completed Page Mill Road fuel reduction projects for increased community wildfire safety

-Eucalyptus are an introduced species from Australia that are highly flammable and drop dry flammable debris.
+Eucalyptus are an introduced species from Australia that are highly flammable drop dry flammable debris and can send embers a long distance causing additional ignitions.
 The eucalyptus trees identified in Palo Alto’s plan are located along the east side of Page Mill Road on public land managed by the Midpeninsula Regional Open Space District (Midpen) within the City of Palo Alto’s boundaries.

-Mipen is partnering with the Santa Clara County Fire Safe Council and the City of Palo Alto to implement this project with support from a federal grant.
-The work is tentatively scheduled to begin in September 2020.
+Midpen is partnering with the Santa Clara County Fire Safe Council and the City of Palo Alto to implement this project with support from a federal grant.
+The work began on September 10, 2020 and is expected to finish by mid-October.
 The project includes site surveys by Midpen-approved biologists and archeologists, to ensure all regulations are followed and care is taken to protect natural and cultural resources.

-After eucalyptus removal a passive restoration plan will be implemented.
+After eucalyptus removal, native grass seed will be spread on site and a passive restoration plan will be implemented.
 This plan encourages the growth of existing, more fire-resistant native vegetation on the site, including small oak and toyon trees.
 The plan also includes monitoring for and removing invasive plant species, and sowing native acorns as needed.